 1. Blogging will improve your communication skills

-I started blogging three years ago, and it has helped me a lot in improving my writing skills.
+I started blogging in 2006 and it has helped me a lot in improving my writing skills.
 As you have probably noticed, I am not very good at it.
-Although, up to now, I still consider myself a lousy writer, I could say that I have quite improved since I started blogging.
+Although up to now, I still consider myself a lousy writer, I could say that I have quite improved since I started blogging.

 2. Blogging will develop your creativity